Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Ecommerce personalization is the use of customer-supplied data to create personalized online shopping experiences.
 These experiences may include customized ecommerce storefronts or product pages along with emails, newsletters, and social platform messaging that include personalized deals or discounts, curated product suggestions, or early access to new products.

-To achieve effective ecommerce personalization, you must:
+To achieve effective personalization in ecommerce, you must:

 Ecommerce personalization offers three key benefits for your business: